 Short Version in 3rd Person

 Alex Rutherford is an interdisciplinary data scientist with more than 10 years of experience across academia, the public sector and industry.
 Following a training in computational physics, he subsequently spent several years applying data driven analysis and computational modeling to problems such as ethnic violence, the evolution of corruption, global communication networks, and social search.
 He has helped to pioneer the use of data science within the United Nations system with Global Pulse and UNICEF Office of Innovation including analysis of vaccine sentiment, migration, poverty mapping, epidemiology and constitutional reform.
 Alex continues to improve his Arabic language after living for several years in Syria and the United Arab Emirates.
-He currently splits his time between freelance data science and his ethical clothing startup Data Apparel.
+He is currently a Research Scientist focusing on problems of human-machine cooperation with Scalable Cooperation in MIT Media Lab.

 Informal Pieces On My Background